A website that wasn’t blooming like it could

 How could we streamline our client’s current ordering process for thousands of varieties of plants and foliage?

 To meet the needs of our new client we discussed the various options that would meet their objectives for the website.
-Both teams came to the agreement that a total website redesign and UI overhaul was necessary.
+Both teams came to the agreement that a total website redesign and UI overhaul were necessary.

-Hosting thousands of varieties of plants and foliage that was easily accessible presented a mix of technical requirements and usability factors.
+Hosting thousands of varieties of plants and foliage that were easily accessible presented a mix of technical requirements and usability factors.
 The website needed a backend that could easily be adjusted and edited by the Midwest team as plants came in and out of stock or season.
 This inventory data also needed to be conveyed to customers searching the site so they could see a real time availability.
 In addition to maintaining stock, the site needed a search function that could locate specific plants among the thousands of varieties.

 Our custom web design team also sought to improve the website UI and specifically, to simplify the user journey.
 The current site featured an overload of information that distracted the user.
 The homepage was oversaturated with options that prevented a clear path to conversion, or better put, a sale.
 A clearer user journey was desperately needed.